david-crespo/unfollowers/README.md

 Make an account on [AWS](https://aws.amazon.com/).
 Install serverless with `npm i -g serverless`.
 Then run `serverless deploy`, and it will lead you through a configuration wizard.

-Serverless is basically a wrapper around AWS CloudFormation, which for the purposes of deploying this app, it uses to set up Lambda function and S3 bucket, so it relies on AWS creds with permission to do those things.
+Serverless is basically a wrapper around AWS CloudFormation, which in our case is used to set up a Lambda function and S3 bucket, so it relies on AWS creds with permission to do those things.
 The first time you run `serverless deploy`, it will help you configure your AWS credentials.
 It will even take you to the AWS console to create a pre-filled user called `serverless`.
 The weird bit here is that you have to choose which permissions to give it, and the necessary permissions depend on your app.
 I went with these policies:

 - `AWSLambdaFullAccess`
 - `AWSCloudFormationFullAccess`